The Workplace Investigation: What to Expectachkarlaw-admin

-Any investigation should document its investigative steps as well as conclusions drawn from a review of the evidence.
+Any workplace investigation should document its investigative steps as well as conclusions drawn from a review of the evidence.
 Once the investigation is complete, any necessary corrective action should be implemented promptly and fairly.

-Where an employer has attempted an informal investigation—based on the nature of the complaint, the identities of the complainant and the respondent, and the employer’s own workplace policies—but the issue remains unresolved, the employer may need to commence a formal investigation.
+Where an employer has attempted an informal workplace investigation—based on the nature of the complaint, the identities of the complainant and the respondent, and the employer’s own workplace policies—but the issue remains unresolved, the employer may need to commence a formal investigation.

 Confidentiality and Privilege in the Workplace Investigation Process in Ontario

 Employers may wish to keep the results of a workplace investigation confidential to avoid disclosure of any evidence that could be used against them.
-Not all investigations are created equal, and employers should ensure that the findings of a workplace investigation are privileged.
+Not all workplace investigations are created equal, and employers should ensure that the findings of a workplace investigation are privileged.
 Most investigations rely on solicitor-client privilege or litigation privilege.
 Both will require the retainer of competent legal counsel to navigate the complexities of the investigation process.

 Solicitor-client privileged investigations are created for the purpose of seeking legal advice.
 It covers all communications between lawyers and their clients for the purpose of obtaining that advice and is intended to be confidential.